-Although personal health information in the custody or control of a hospital is generally governed by PHIPA, sections 8, 43(1)(f) and 52(1)(f) of PHIPA specify that certain provisions in FIPPA also apply.
-The provisions in FIPPA that apply to personal health information are described in detail below.
+Although personal health information in the custody or control of a health information custodian that is also an institution or acting as part of an institution is generally governed by PHIPA, sections 8, 43(1)(f) and 52(1)(f) of PHIPA specify that certain provisions in FIPPA/MFIPPA also apply to personal health information.
+The provisions in FIPPA/MFIPPA that apply to personal health information are described in detail below.
 In this context, a reference to a record would include a record of personal health information and a reference to personal information would include personal health information.
+In addition, a reference to a health information custodian that is also an institution includes a health information custodian that is acting as part of an institution.